tlivings/node-availability/README.md

 This is an example of NGINX composed together with two node processes.

-- The node server is set to fail 5% of the time and shut down.
+- The node server is set to fail 2% (random number, so results vary) of the time and shut down.
 - The NGINX server will retry the next upstream when it gets a 502 or 503.
 - Docker restarts processes that die.